-Stock Incentives
+Long-Term Stock Incentives

-The Committee believes that stock incentives that focus the executive's attention on the Company from the perspective of an owner with an equity stake in the business.
-Restricted stock awards are granted as long-term incentives to motivate, reward and retain our named executive officers.
-The Committee believes that the Company's long-term performance is achieved through an ownership culture that encourages long-term performance by our named executive officers through grants of stock-based awards.
+Stock incentives focus executives' attention on the Company from the perspective of an owner with an equity stake in the business.
+The Compensation Committee believes that the Company's long-term performance is achieved through an ownership culture that encourages long-term performance by our named executive officers through grants of stock-based awards.
+Our shareholder-approved 2005 Long-Term Incentive Plan provides for the grant of stock options, restricted stock, performance stock and other equity-based awards.
+Equity awards are generally made at the discretion of the Compensation Committee based on a multiplicity of factors, including total compensation at peer companies, the level of equity ownership of the executives, and judgments of individual performance during the year.